sequenceplanner/dorna_example/src/ros2_scene_manipulation/README.md

-# Minimal "addition\_server" cookbook recipes

-This package contains a few examples which show how to create services.
+This package contains a ros2 service that allows one to manipulate the tf tree.